-- Boil water in a saucepan.
-When it boils, submerge figs for about 3 minutes then collect with a slotted spoon.
+- Boil some water in a saucepan.
+When it boils, submerge the figs for about 3 minutes then collect with a slotted spoon.
 Drain them and pat dry with paper towels.
 Take away and discard the stalk (the hard part on top of the fruit that connects to the tree).

 - In a thick saucepan, pour the mosto cotto and water.
 When the mixture is starting to become hot, add fig and raisin mixture.
 Always keep the fire low.
 Cook until figs become soft.
 Stir often.
 If the liquid is drying up, add more mosto cotto mixed with water, paying attention to the ratio.

 - Add the mixture of cloves, cinnamon, walnuts, chocolates, coffee, vanilla seeds, orange zest.

 - Keep on cooking and stirring until it becomes one whole paste, not liquidy but compact and soft.

 - Take out of the fridge half an hour before using to make the temperature go back to room temperature.

 - Slice a piece of the dough.
 Flatten and shape it into a long piece with a rolling pin.